YingCGooi/coin_exchange/README.md

 bundle exec ruby test/cx_test.rb
 ```

-Some tests on buying/selling (especially `test_buy_btc_page`) will fail a number of times due the difference in prices where the API data is updated during the time of buy.
-Many tests are asserted against real-time data, so discrepancies may occur.
+Some tests on buying/selling (especially `test_buy_btc_page`) will fail a number of times due to sudden changing in prices during the time of buy/sell.
+Many tests are asserted against real-time data, so you may expect some discrepancies to occur.

 ### Offline Mode
+If the API fails to load, then the last retrieved price data will be used.
+This will apply to buy/sell prices as well as historical chart data.
-It is possible to run the server entirely off-line.
-In this case, prices will be randomized within a certain range.
-Charts will not be displayed.
+It is possible to run the application entirely off-line.
+For this, price data will be fetched from the most recent cached data.
 For the best user experience, it is recommended that you have an active Internet connection.